THOLUCHURIHEMANTHNAGESWARARAO/VH136--Vehicle-Detection-by-Sound/README.md

 ## Problem Statement:

-   Python code implementation using Machine Learning Algorithms for detection of vehicle horn.
+   Python code implementation using Machine Learning Algorithms for detection of vehicle by horn.

 ## About the Project: